-Figure 105.
+Figure 106.
 Configuring the local interface.
 The IPv6 tab.
 The window for adding an IPv6 address.
 In the opened window, you can specify the following parameters:

 Parameter Description

 Local IPv6 Address

 IPv6 address The IPv6 address of the router in the local subnet.

 Prefix The length of the prefix subnet.

-Gateway IPv6 address Available if the Access point or Repeater mode was selected in the Setup Wizard.
+Gateway IPv6 address Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
 The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
 Optional.

-To remove the IPv6 address, select it in the table and click the DELETE button in the opened window.
+To remove the IPv6 address, select the checkbox located to the left of the relevant line in the table and click the DELETE button ().
 Then click the APPLY button.
+Also you can remove the IPv6 address in the editing window.